nirtamir2/talks/2025-06-26/src/slides.md

 This reminds me of JavaScript before TypeScript.
 Remember that world?

-You couldn't trust function return values.
+You couldn’t trust function parameters or return values.
-You had to dig into the code to see what structure the function returns.
+You had to dig into the code just to see what it returned.
-And be careful about undefined, or null.
+And always watch out for undefined and null.

-We had a lot of bugs because we couldn't track what can be null.
+We had so many bugs — just because we didn’t know what could be null.
-Every function call was a gamble.

 TypeScript solved that problem beautifully.
-Now the compiler tells us exactly what a function returns.
+Now the compiler tells us exactly what a function expects — and what it returns.

-But here's what TypeScript DIDN'T solve:
-It doesn't tell us what errors a function can throw.
+But… TypeScript doesn’t tell us what errors a function can throw.

-And even when we know errors exist, we don't know WHAT TYPE they are.
-The catch block gives us 'unknown'.
+Even when we know something might fail, the catch block gives us only unknown.

-We're back to the old JavaScript problem - but for errors.
+So we’re back to the old JavaScript problem — but this time, with errors.

 No type safety.
 No compiler help.
 Just runtime surprises.

-This is the fundamental problem we're facing.
-We can't handle errors well if we don't know they exist OR what they are.
+We can’t handle errors well if we don’t know they exist — or what they are.
 -->

 ---